morris-lab/CellOracle/docs/tutorials/index.rst

 Code and data availability
 --------------------------

-The jupyter notebook files and data used in this tutorial are available `here <https://github.com/morris-lab/CellOracle/tree/master/docs/notebooks>`_ .
+- All jupyter notebook files are available `here <https://github.com/morris-lab/CellOracle/tree/master/docs/notebooks>`_ .

+- Also, we provide link for the notebook in each section.

+- You can download demo input data using the notebooks.

+- We provide intermediate files.
+You can start at any section.

 Getting started
 ----------------

 If you run CellOracle for the first time, please start with the :doc:`networkanalysis`.
+And then, please proceed to :doc:`simulation`.
 We provide demo scRNA-seq dataset and base-GRN data as follows.
 You can load these data using the CellOracle data loading function.